Jahanshah Saleh: Career

 Saleh worked at the faculty of medicine in Tehran and was promoted to the title of associate professor.
 Later he became professor of gynecology.
 In 1936 he was appointed instructional head of the newly founded nursing school in Tehran.
 He headed the surgery department of women at Vaziri Hospital and also headed the midwifery school.
 He also worked at the Women's Hospital which was later renamed Jahanshah Saleh Hospital.
 In 1948 Saleh was appointed dean of the faculty of medicine at the University of Tehran.

 Saleh was the health minister in the cabinet led by Haj Ali Razmara in the period 1950–1951.
-He replaced Mohammad Ali Varasteh in the post.
 Saleh remained in office in the next cabinet formed by Hossein Ala'.
 In the cabinet formed by Fazlollah Zahedi after the 1953 coup against Prime Minister Mohammad Mosaddegh Saleh was also appointed minister of health in August 1953.

 Saleh served as the obstetrician of Farah Pahlavi.
 He accompanied her during the birth of Prince Reza Cyrus Pahlavi in 1960.
 Saleh was appointed minister of education in the cabinet formed by Jafar Sharif-Emami in March 1961.
 In 1966 he was serving as the president of the University of Tehran.